joyent/triton-kbmapi/docs/index.md

 set the SAPI parameter `KBMAPI_REQUIRE_TOKEN_PRELOAD` to `true`.
 A command line tool (working name 'kbmctl') is then used by the operator to load the range of serial numbers into KBMAPI.
-This is only supported for PIV tokens that support attestation (e.g. Yubikeys).
+This is only supported for PIV tokens that support attestation (e.g. YubiKeys).
 In other words, enabling `KBMAPI_REQUIRE_TOKEN_PRELOAD` requires `KBMAPI_REQUIRE_ATTESTATION` to also be enabled (but not necessarily vice versa).